broadinstitute/gatk/scripts/variantstore/tieout/AoU_PRECISION_SENSITIVITY.md

 ## Prerequisites
 Complete (at least) through the training step (`GvsCreateFilterSet`) of the [GVS pipeline](../AOU_DELIVERABLES.md) with all the samples (control and non-control).
 Then run the callset extract step with a view of the sample-mapping table that's controls-only but with the training (i.e. "filter_set") from all the samples.

-1. Use the GvsCalculatePrecisionAndSenitiviy wdl to calculate the precision and sensitivity..
+1. Use the GvsCalculatePrecisionAndSensitivity wdl to calculate the precision and sensitivity.

 The wdl takes several inputs: